There are many different ways of making coffee and stove top coffee is one of them.

-- Set a timer; the longer the brew, the stronger it is
+- Set a timer; the longer you brew, the stronger the coffee

-- Turn of the stove about a minute before the timer runs out
+- Turn off the stove about a minute before the timer runs out

 - Open the percolator and remove the basket (use a towel, the basket is very hot!)